Entering the European market for speciality coffee

 Before you can market your coffee as organic, an accredited certifier must audit your growing and processing facilities.
 Refer to this list of recognised control bodies and control authorities issued by the EU, to ensure that you always work with an accredited certifier.
 After being audited and receiving an organic certificate, you can use the EU organic logo on your products.

-Direct trade relations, and high transparency and traceability from source to consumer characterise the high-end specialty coffee segment.
+Direct trade relations, and high transparency and traceability from source to consumer characterise the high-end speciality coffee segment.
 This means that buyers of these types of coffees ask for requirements that go beyond certification; buyers will visit your coffee farm, evaluate your product, and try to establish a relationship with you.

-Keep in mind that supply chain transparency is important in the specialty segment.
+Keep in mind that supply chain transparency is important in the speciality segment.
 Besides high quality, buyers are also interested in the background stories on the origin of your coffee.
 This implies that you should know the specifics of your coffee and be willing to honestly share it.
 Establish and promote a traceable and clear direct link between yourself as a producer, your buyer and the consumer.

 - Learn more about organic farming and organic guidelines on the European Commission website and the Organic Export Info website.